BettercareHealth/bettercare/nc/nc-3.md

 	* Family history of congenital abnormalities.
 2. **The present pregnancy:**
 	* Gestational age based on menstrual dates, early obstetric examination and ultrasound examination.
-	* Problems during the pregnancy, e.g. vaginal bleeding.
+	* Problems during the pregnancy, e.g.&nbsp;vaginal bleeding.
-	* Illnesses during the pregnancy, e.g. rubella.
+	* Illnesses during the pregnancy, e.g.&nbsp;rubella.
 	* Smoking, alcohol or medicines taken.
 	* VDRL (or RPR) and TPHA (or FTA) results.
 Treatment if syphilis diagnosed.
 	* HIV status and CD4 count if HIV positive.